 process, if a bandwidth is selected automatically; the default is

-, which corresponds to drop = 0.05
+drop = NULL, which corresponds to drop = 0.05 for a

-local linear trend and to drop = 0.1
+local linear trend and to drop = 0.1 for a local cubic trend.

 a character vector of length one that indicates whether

-the sum of autocovariances of the errors is
+for autocor = TRUE the sum of autocovariances of the errors is

-obtained purely nonparametrically ("free"
+obtained purely nonparametrically ("free") or whether an

-autoregressive moving-average (ARMA) model is assumed "ARMA"
+autoregressive moving-average (ARMA) model is assumed "ARMA"; the

-default is error_model = "free"
+default is error_model = "free".

-only valid for error_model = "ARMA"
+only valid for error_model = "ARMA"; set the minimum and

 maximum AR order to check via the BIC in each iteration of the algorithm via